AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 3. System adds the homework to the specified student.
 4. System displays success message:  Added homework for Marcus: Math Assignment 3 (due 2025-11-15)

+Use case ends.

 **Extensions**
 - 2a.
 Input is invalid (e.g., missing or wrong prefixes).
-  → System shows an error message with the corresponding correct input format
+  - System shows an error message with the corresponding correct input format.
+  - Use case ends.
 - 2b.
 Student name not found.
-  → System displays "No student with given name" and aborts the operation.
+  - System displays "No student with given name" and aborts the operation.
+  - Use case ends.
 - 2c.
 Due date format is invalid.
-  → System displays “Invalid date format!” with corresponding correct date format
+  - System displays “Invalid date format!” with corresponding correct date format.
+  - Use case ends.
 - 2d.
 Homework already in list
-  → System displays “This student has already been assigned this homework” and aborts operation
+  - System displays “This student has already been assigned this homework” and aborts operation.
+  - Use case ends.
 - 2f.
 Due date has already passed
-  → System displays success message with warning: "Due date is in the past"
+  - System displays success message with warning: "Due date is in the past"
+  - Use case ends.

 **Use case 5: Mark Homework as Done**